 Perhaps before the mill was closed, the original brick arch bridge was replaced by the more modern one which the Delme Roundabout uses today, or maybe parts of the mill were used until the river course was changed in the 1967 to control flooding.
 I say this because the one the roundabout uses is wider at one end than the other, and the secondary channel which runs under the bridge may well have been important to the mill.

-In November 1983 a plane collided with the railway viaduct, causing damage which had to be repaired.
+In November 1983 a Cessna 150 light aircraft collided with the railway viaduct, losing his life.
+The bridge was damaged and had to be repaired.
 The pilot's intentions weren't clear, but he provided his destination as "Fareham" and was later spotted above Lee-on-the-Solent airfield, then Wallington.
-It then turned and struck the viaduct at a right angle, having speed up and using full throttle, then fell into the creek.
+It then turned and struck the viaduct at a right angle, having sped up and using full throttle, then fell into the creek.
 The report adds that the plane would have never have fit through the arch, and recorded a verdict of "suicide", which not everyone supports.

 The much larger arch is built at an angle, but not the same angle as the roundabout which uses it today.
 Instead, it is further evidence of the intermediate alignment of East Street.